zbuc/rust_tower_defense/devlog/day2.md

 but you gotta start somewhere.

 Got JSON map loading working.
 The way import visibility works in Rust is difficult to get my head around as a beginner.

+Learned error handling, kinda.
+This is also difficult to wrap my head around.
+The book keeps showing more efficient macros for doing things, but the macro syntax is a little weird and mysterious to me still.